destaMo/Scrum-Notes/content/qa/skills/api_testing.md

 **Points:** 2

-**Description:** You can test API structure and therefore simulate situations that are not testable from the UI level (coming on September 2021)
+**Description:** You can test API structure and therefore simulate situations that are not testable from the UI level

 **Person who successfully completed requirement for given block can:**